jero98772/CompresionEncriptacion/README.md

-Here's an improved version of the README for your project, focusing on clarity, structure, and grammar.

----

 # Compression & Encryption Project

 This project demonstrates the impact of compression and encryption order on different types of files, utilizing several compression and encryption algorithms.